 - Increase closing rates by locating desirable properties for the right audience;

-— Learn more about customer and seller requirements and clients’ financial resources;
+- Learn more about customer and seller requirements, as well as clients’ financial resources;

 - Collect additional information about the property to give it the best possible presentation.